Migros Online

-Migros Online (formerly LeShop.ch) is the Swiss market leader among online supermarkets and a subsidiary of the Migros Genossenschafts-Bund (MGB), the largest retailer in Switzerland.
+Migros Online (formerly LeShop.ch) is a Swiss Market leader among online supermarkets and a subsidiary of the Migros Genossenschafts-Bund (MGB), the largest retailer in Switzerland.

 Company

 The company is headquartered in Ecublens (VD) with four logistics centers in Ecublens (VD), Bremgarten (AG), Nebikon (LU) and Cheseau (VD).
 In 2019, the company posted sales of 190 million francs and employed 304 people.
 Since 1 January 2006, Migros Online has been a subsidiary of the Federation of Migros Cooperatives (MGB).

 History

 1997 to 2003

 October 1997: LeShop SA was founded by young entrepreneurs Alain Nicod, Jesús Martín García, Rémi Walbaum, and Christian Wanner.
 It went online in April 1998 as Switzerland's first online supermarket.
-In June 2000, subsidiaries were founded in Germany and Argentina.
-Both these were closed down again at a later date.
+In June 2000, subsidiaries were founded in Germany and Argentina, but both were closed down at a later date.

-August 2001: Switzerland's first e-commerce logistics centre, planned and executed by LeShop.ch started operating in Bremgarten, Aargau.
+August 2001: Switzerland's first e-commerce logistics centre, planned and executed by LeShop.ch, began operating in Bremgarten, Aargau.

 December 2002: The Bon appétit Group, a majority shareholder of LeShop SA since October 2002, decided to refocus on its core business and announced the closure of LeShop.ch at the end of that month.

-January 2003: LeShop.ch was saved when investment group ShoppingNet Holding SA together with the company's management acquired the LeShop.ch from the Bon appétit Group.
+January 2003: LeShop.ch was saved when the investment group ShoppingNet Holding SA, together with the company's management acquired the LeShop.ch from the Bon appétit Group.

 September 2003: Official announcement of the strategic partnership with Migros, initially without the financial participation by the Federation of Migros Cooperatives (Migros-Genossenschafts-Bund, MGB).